Grynn-GmbH/Swiss-ERPNext/README.md

-# erpnextswiss
+# SwissERPNext - ERPNext Customization for Switzerland.

-**erpnextswiss** is a customization of [erpnext](https://erpnext.com/) for switzerland opensourced by [grynn](https://grynn.ch).
+**SwissERPNext** is a customization of [erpnext](https://erpnext.com/) for switzerland opensourced by [grynn](https://grynn.ch).
 It Contains Features That Makes [erpnext](https://erpnext.com/) Usable for Switzerland Market.
 Customizations are Created With flexibility in Mind so you can Pick any of the Customization without Worrying About Other.
 Eg. You can only Install out app that Creates QRBILL without installing the whole suite.
 Customizations are as follows

 1. [Swiss-E-invoicing-ERPNext](https://github.com/Grynn-GmbH/Swiss-E-invoicing-ERPNext) : Swiss E Invoicing PDF For ERPNEXT by Grynn
 2. [Swiss-QR-Bill-ERPNext](https://github.com/Grynn-GmbH/Swiss-QR-Bill-ERPNext) : Swiss QR Bill by Grynn